-The similarity among product and service is that they both fulfill the consumers’ wants and needs.
+Products and services are similar because they fulfill consumers' wants and needs.

-Marketing a service is quite different then marketing a product as the service is based on relationship and value.
-Even though there are differences between product and service many similarities can be identified.
-With physical product marketing you need to consider the 4Ps approach (product, price, place and promotions).
-When it comes to marketing a service, you need to consider the 7Ps which includes the 4Ps plus people, process and proof.
+Marketing a service differs from marketing a product, as the service is based on relationship and value.
+Even though there are differences between the two, many similarities can be identified.
+With physical product marketing, you need to consider the 4Ps approach (product, price, place, and promotions).
+When marketing a service, you need to consider the 7Ps, which include the 4Ps plus people, process, and proof.

-In order to customize a product or a service for your consumer, you have to understand what you are selling.
-Is what we are selling satisfaction, useful or beneficial to your customers wants and needs?
+To customize a product or a service for your consumer, you must understand what you sell.
+Is what we sell satisfying, helpful, or valuable to your customer's wants and needs?